Identify Your Bees: Types, Locations, and Removal Options.

 You need to know four things:

-The type of the bees | Where they are | How long they have been there | How to get rid of them
+The type of bees, where they are, how long they have been there, and How to get rid of them

 The warm months bring the flowers and the air is filled with busy bees doing their job of gathering nectar.
 Bees outgrow their space, grow new queens, and the new queen will split the hive take to the air in something called a swarm.
 It Is not uncommon to find a huge swarm of bees on a tree branch or on the side of a house even a car.
 The queen might just be resting and left alone the swarm might fly away on its own, but it also might find its way into the walls of your house.
 Many people are understandably freaked out by bees especially if they’re allergic to stings and the first person they call is the Pest Control service to have them sprayed.
 But with honey bees disappearing all over the planet at alarming rates putting 1/3 of our food source at risk, and with the populations of African Killers bees on the rise these the four things you need to know before you kill those bees.